-The short answer is yes.
-You can catch small waves with any paddleboard, but if you want to really do some carving and ride larger waves you are going to want something more specialized.
-A solid board is going to give better performance than an inflatable but not everyone has room or a way to transport them.
-This is where inflatables are really perfect, you can still get out on the waves while having the option to throw your board in the trunk of your car when you are done.
+The short answer is, yes.
+You can catch small waves with any paddle board, but if you want to do some carving and ride larger waves you are going to want something more specialized.
+A solid paddle board is going to give better performance than an inflatable but not everyone has the room or a way to transport them.
+This is where inflatable paddle boards are perfect, you can still surf while having the option to throw your board in the trunk of your car when you are done.

 Note: Scroll left/right on tablets and phones

 A Closer Look At Each Surfing Inflatable Paddle Board

 The Aqua Marina is 9 feet 9 inches which is a great length for board control while riding a wave.
 It’s 30 inches wide and 4 inches thick.
 The thickness is where this inflatable paddle board becomes an excellent surf and travel ISUP.
 The weight capacity is 205 lbs and the PVC is double-layered.

 The weight of the paddle board and all its accessories is only 27 lbs which pretty good for a board that is almost 10 feet.
 You can hike to remote beaches and take this board on a plane.